PureBhaktiArchive/archive-web-app/frontend/README.md

 - Run `npm start` to start the Parcel development server, which will automatically rebuild the app as you change files and supports hot module replacement for fast development.
 - Open the local website URL using the link shown by the previous command.
 Note that for pages other than `index.html` the extension has to be added manually, like this: http://localhost:3000/about.html.

-## Deployment in firebase previw channel and live deployment.
+## Deployment in firebase preview channel and live deployment.

 - Make sure firebase cli is installed, otherwise Run `npm install -g firebase-tools` to install firbase tools.
 - After pull request is merged to main branch, check `.env.development.local` file and `.env.production.local` file in the `frontend` folder and enter variables according to [Environment variables](#environment-variables) section.